Our Executive Team

 • Sokuntheary Prak (she/her)

-Co-Social Media Director
+Social Media Director

-Sokuntheary Prak is a sophomore at Lowell High School and serves as the Co-Social Media Director for Youth For San Francisco.
+Sokuntheary Prak is a junior at Lowell High School and serves as the Co-Social Media Director for Youth For San Francisco.
 She has a profound interest in local politics and amplifying youth voices, stemming from her passion for advocacy and change.
 With her position in Y4SF, Sokuntheary hopes to provide insight and promote vigilant issues in San Francisco through social media.
 At Lowell, Sokuntheary partakes in the Southeast Asian club where she serves as the Co-President and founder, edits for Lowell’s video organization, plays lacrosse, tutors, and more.
 Outside of school, Sokuntheary conducts research for Project Smiles, enjoys playing the cello, and exploring the city.

 Our Previous Team Members